** Dancing Into 2019

 Just some more rhododendrons on the way home.

-There are a lot of birthdays and holidays in May: May Day, the 1st, is German Labour Day, Marco's b-day is the 4th and my mom's is the 9th, Mother's Day was on the 12th this year I think? and Herrentag or Mens' Day is the 10th.
+There are a lot of birthdays and holidays in May: May Day, the 1st, is German Labour Day; Marco's b-day is the 4th and my mom's is the 9th; Mother's Day was on the 12th this year I think? and Herrentag or Mens' Day is the 10th.
 This is also German Father's Day and Christi Himmelfart, which is not a slutty sorority girl as I like to say, but Ascension Day.
 German Mother's day is the 13th, and there's yet another Christian holiday on the 31st after Pentecost on the 21st.
 Phew!
+Having trouble keeping track?
+Me too.
+But I'm very happy about how much time people get off work as a result.

 So, the above was only the first of three trips we made to Rostock in May.

-Another way I kicked off this month of celebrations was by preparing a box of gifts and goodies for my mom to send off a couple of weeks before it rolled around.
+Another way I kicked off this month of celebrations was by preparing a box of gifts and goodies for my mom to send off a couple of weeks before it, and her birthday and Mother's Day with it, rolled around.